myopensoft/dermaga-lite/README.md

-# Dermaga CMS (Lite Version) by Opensoft Technologies
+# Dermaga CMS (Lite Version)

 A CMS for system starter kit. **Dermaga** means wharf in English, and so this CMS aims to become the wharf for data and information.

 ## Features
 * User management